Fredrik Reinfeldt: 2006 Swedish general election

-During the run-up to the 2006 Swedish general election, Reinfeldt was subjected to a smear campaign.
+During the run-up to the 2006 general election, Reinfeldt was subjected to a smear campaign.
 Mats Lindström, a staff member in the Social Democratic Party headquarters, admitted to sending e-mails accusing Reinfeldt of tax fraud, false financial declarations and only attaining his position because of his father's influence.
 The IP address used in the e-mails was traced to the Social Democratic Party headquarters.
 Social Democratic Party Secretary Marita Ulvskog apologized and said that such behavior was completely unacceptable.
 A short time after the e-mail campaign, images that depicted Reinfeldt and the Moderate Party in an unflattering light were spread internally within the Social Democratic Party and subsequently leaked to the media.
 Social Democratic Party spokeswoman Carina Persson confirmed that the material came from the Social Democratic Youth League, but denied the existence of an official smear campaign and stated that the material was not meant to be released or spread to a wider audience.

 At the general election on 17 September 2006 the Alliance for Sweden won a majority of the votes after the first count, defeating the Social Democratic Party.
-The Moderates gained 26.1 percent of the votes, a new record for the party and over 10 percentage points higher than in 2002.
+The Moderates received 26.1 percent of the votes, a new record for the party and over 10 percentage points higher than in 2002.
 The election result was also historic in being the worst result for the Social Democrats ever (34.6 percent) in a general election under universal suffrage (introduced in 1921).

 Looking back at the defeat of the incumbent Social Democrats, the opinion among several members of the defeated incumbents was that the election was lost because the previous government failed to bring down unemployment, and failed to campaign on it as an issue.
 Ardalan Shekarabi, the former chairman for the Swedish Social Democratic Youth League, stated that "the Moderates were right strategically to focus on unemployment".
 Former Social Democratic minister Leif Pagrotsky stated that internal fighting, authoritarianism and perceived aggressiveness as well as a loss of appeal to the middle class and city inhabitants contributed to the election loss.

 2010 Swedish general election

 In the 2010 general election held on 19 September 2010 the Alliance for Sweden were reduced to a minority government, but also becoming the first centre-right government to be re-elected since before World War II.
-The Moderate Party gained 30.06% of the votes, which was the highest election result in over one hundred years.
+The Moderate Party received 30.06 percent of the votes, which was the highest election result in over one hundred years.

-The Alliance for Sweden received a majority of votes, but not full majority in Parliament.
-But the fragmented opposition, especially after the entrance of the Sweden Democrats in parliament, the government could continue.
+The Alliance for Sweden received a plurality of votes, but not full majority in Parliament.
+But because of the fragmented opposition, after the entrance of the Sweden Democrats in parliament, the government could continue.